DannyRivasDev/LinkedIn-QR-Code/README.md

 - border: Border around the QR code.

 Adjust the QR code position in `qr_code_overlay.py`:
-- overlay_position: Position to place the QR code on the background image.
+- overlay_position: Position the QR code on the background image.